-• When a gas-only Generator's LDC or pipeline has issued an OFO, instructions restricting balancing services, or there is an interruption of gas service, and gas transportation is not available to the gas-only Generator, the operator/owner is required to enter a Forced Outage/Derate (U1, U2, U3 / D1, D2, D3) with the Cause Code 9130 or 9131 in their GADS data.
+• When thea gas-only Generator's LDC or pipeline has issued an OFO, instructions restricting imbalance usagebalancing services, or there is an interruption of gas service, and gas transportation is not available to the generatorgas-only Generator, the operator/owner is required to enter a Forced Outage/Derate (U1, U2, U3 / D1, D2, D3) with the Cause Code 9130 or 9131 in their GADS data.

-Examples of Forced Outages for these Generators:
+Examples of Forced Outages for these generatorsGenerators:

-- Generators scheduled for Incremental Energy in the DAM, but do not get fuel prior to the Real-Time Market. - Generators scheduled in the DAM for reserves and asked to convert to Incremental Energy in the Real-Time Market but do not get fuel. - Generators not scheduled in the DAM, but SRE'd or placed OOM and cannot operate in the Real-Time Market because of an OFO.
+- Generators scheduled for Incremental Energy in the DA MarketDAM, but cannotdo not get fuel inprior to the RTReal-Time Market. - Generators scheduled in the DA MarketDAM for reserves and asked to convert to Incremental Energy in the RTReal-Time Market but cannotdo not get fuel. - Generators not scheduled in the DA MarketDAM, but SRE'd or placed OOM and cannot operate in the RTReal-Time Market because of thean OFO.